Tips for an Up at the 02 Walk

 We go up as the sun goes to bed.
 By the time we reach the top, office life is winding down below us, and the city is putting on its party frock and preparing the cocktails.
 The view is good but not quite as spectacular or panaromic as the one I got from the top of the Shard.
 But that’s not the whole point here.
 This is an outdoor activity with a climbing theme.
 The cow tails and karabiners are as much a part of the experience as the view from ‘the summit’.

-Up at The 02 is at the 02 Arena on the North Greenwich Peninsular in East London.
+The Climb the o2 roof walk experience is at the 02 Arena on the North Greenwich Peninsular in East London.
 You can reach it on the Docklands Light Railway, by the Thames Clipper river bus or on the Emirates Cable Car (3 out of 10 cool ways to get around London).
 There are climbs every 20 minutes (it takes 90).
 Off peak tickets start at £22 booked in advance online.
 On the day is more expensive.
 There are no discounts for children (min age 10), which is a shame.
 And 1 adult must be present for every 2 children.
 Check the website for opening hours, booking arrangements and practical stuff.

 Disclosure note: Thanks to staff at Up at The 02 for arranging entry to allow us to bring you this story.
 The experience and all the views and opinions expressed are, as ever, entirely our own.